-What I love about a rag quilt is how soft and warm they are.
-The components to a warm, fuzzy rag quilt are flannel and batting; which are sandwiched together and then tacked in place with an X.
+What I love about this quilt is how soft and warm it is.
+The components to a warm, fuzzy rag quilt are flannel and batting; which are sandwiched together and then tacked in place with a stitched X.

-For this quilt, I simply took one 9” square and sewed it to 71 other squares (I left the seam edge at about .75”).
+For this quilt, I simply took one 9” square and sewed it to another 9″ square with a piece of 7.5″ batting, centered in between the fabrics.
+I made a total of 72 of these squares and left the seam edge at about .75”).
 The finished quilt is sized at 61” x 67”.

 Here are a few (of my favorite) other variations of the rag quilt:

 Lately, it’s been cold and raining here in Tucson, so I’m planning on finding someone in need to give this quilt to.
 Now that I think about it, there’s a man at a coffee shop where I visit that could use this… Hummm that might perfect.

 After the holidays are over, you can find Flannel Sheet sets on sale.
 This is a great way to get a lot of flannel at a low price.

 This is an incredible quilt.
 This rag quilts are super fluffly and warm.
 I like them quite a bit.
 You make AWESOME stuff, Elisabeth ;D